IBM Knowledge Hub

 Set aside a reserve budget for licensing updates.
 Despite best efforts, internal reviews may discover under-licensing.
 A reserve budget ensures compliance can be restored swiftly without operational impact.

-IBM Audit Defence →
+IBM Audit Defence Service →

 IBM Maximo and industry solution licensing requires the same strategic attention as any major enterprise platform.
 The combination of PVU and user-based metrics, tiered user types, evolving token models, complex integrations, and the certainty of IBM audits creates a landscape where proactive management is the only viable strategy.
 CIOs who invest in understanding their licensing position, optimising user licence assignments, deploying the right monitoring tools, and preparing continuously for audits will control costs, avoid compliance pitfalls, and maintain their negotiating leverage with IBM.